rmrk-team/evm-multiasset-demo/README.md

         addAssetToToken(
-            ALICE_BOOK_ID,      // ID of the token that will receive the asset actual_recipe_id,  // ID of the asset to add 0                   // ID of the asset to replace with the new one.
-0 == none );
+            ALICE_BOOK_ID,      // ID of the token that will receive the asset actual_recipe_id,  // ID of the asset to add 0                   // ID of the asset to replace with the new one, 0 means none );
     actual_recipe_id++;    // Update to the next ID
 ```